Skip to main content

 Switch profiles with --profile:

-whitebit balance trade --profile work
+whitebit spot balance --profile work

 Commands